 6. Enjoy the Festival CityLansing may well be the Festival Capital of Michigan, with more than 60 events taking place across the city all year long.
 Highlights include the family-friendly Michigan Nordic Fire Festival in February, complete with a Viking ship-burning, spear-throwing competitions, fire dancers and a mead hall; Mighty Uke Day in May, a celebration of the ukulele with workshops and singalongs; and Michigan BluesFest in September, featuring free music from stages throughout Old Town.

 7. Cheer on The Lansing Lugnuts“Go Nuts!” with the Lugnuts, Lansing’s minor league baseball team.
 The Lugnuts offer an evening of affordable family fun in their home stadium, Cooley Law School Arena.
-And each April the team kicks off the season with their Opening Day Celebration, a free street party for those with tickets and those without.
+Each April, the team kicks off the season with their Opening Day Celebration, a free street party for those with tickets and those without.

 8. Trek the Lansing River Trail

 Stroll, bicycle or run through the urban centers, prairies, wetlands or industrial area of Lansing and East Lansing.
-The 16 mile-long Lansing River Trail follows the Grand and Red Cedar Rivers from the Michigan State University campus to Potter Park Zoo, the Lansing City Market, Lansing’s Old Town and beyond.
+The 16 mile-long Lansing River Trail follows the Grand and Red Cedar Rivers from the Michigan State University campus to Potter Park Zoo, Lansing’s Old Town and beyond.